mlubinsky/mlubinsky.github.com/scala/README.md

 ### Trait
 A Trait can be defined as a unit which Encapsulates the method and its variables or fields.
 The following example will help us understand in a better way.

+‘Traits’ are used to define object types specified by the signature of the supported methods.
+Scala allows to be partially implemented but traits may not have constructor parameters.
+A trait consists of method and field definition, by mixing them into classes it can be reused.

+If the behaviour will not be reused, then make it a concrete class.
+Anyhow it is not a reusable behaviour.
+In order to inherit from it in Java code, an abstract class can be used.
+If efficiency is a priority then lean towards using a class Make it a trait if it might be reused in multiple and unrelated classes.
+In different parts of the class hierarchy only traits can be mixed into different parts.
+You can use abstract class, if you want to distribute it in compiled form and expects outside groups to write classes inheriting from it.

 ```
 trait Printable{